hackster254/21SkillsTraining/aboutMe/aboutMe.md

 #### Bio:

 I am 4th year student pursuing degree in B. Sc.
 Electronics and Computer Engineering at Jomo Kenyatta University of Agriculture and Technology.
-I am very passionate about tech having recently graduated from Huawei Seeds for The Future Program 2020.
-Currently I'm pursuing Artificial Intelligence through AppsLab KE 21CSkills Program.
-I love drones and robotics
+I am very passionate about tech having recently graduated from **Huawei Seeds for The Future Program 2020**.
+Currently I'm pursuing Artificial Intelligence through **AppsLab KE 21CSkills Program**.
+I love drones and robotics and games 🎮.

 Looking for a developer?
 Contact me on my [Website](https://my_world-z3rmou.vertex360.co/)

 > "I could either watch it happen or be a part of it."  - Elon Musk

-I'm always trying something new for the thrill
+I'm always trying something new for the thrill.

 ### What I'm focusing on 🦸‍♂️